 However, we do realize that when studying, everyone has their own preference for noise levels, and their own study styles.
 You may find an environment which better suits your preferences by visiting a different library location on campus.

-Of our seven locations:
+Of our six locations:

 - The Law and Science libraries are designated as quiet branches.
 The Science library is also the only designated food-free library on campus.

 - The Health Sciences library is also quite quiet, although with some option for quiet collaborative work.

 - The Education & Music library is a one-floor library with space for both collaborative work and quiet study.

 - The Engineering library is very focused on collaborative work, and is designed specifically to accommodate students who need or prefer to work in a group setting.

 - The Murray library has collaborative work/study areas on the first three floors, as well as a designated quiet zone comprised of the entire north wing (which includes an enclosed quiet reading room).